BakaryGibba/Analyzing-Breastfeeding-Data-P.-Health-Master-Student-Research/README.md

-Absolutely!
-Below is a **README.md** template that you can use for your GitHub repository to document the work you’ve done with the breastfeeding dataset.
-This README provides an overview of the project, the steps taken, and how to reproduce the analysis.

 ---

-# Breastfeeding Data Analysis Project
+# Breastfeeding Practices and Knowledge Among Caregivers: A Public Health Research Project

 ## Overview
-This project focuses on analyzing breastfeeding data to understand caregivers' knowledge, attitudes, and practices related to exclusive breastfeeding.
+This research project analyzes breastfeeding data to understand caregivers' knowledge, attitudes, and practices related to exclusive breastfeeding.
+The study aims to identify key factors influencing breastfeeding practices and provide evidence-based recommendations for public health interventions.
 The dataset includes information on caregiver demographics, breastfeeding practices, knowledge levels, and engagement with community health workers (CHWs).
-The goal of this project is to uncover insights that can inform public health interventions and improve breastfeeding rates.

 ---

+## Research Objectives
+1. **Assess Caregivers' Knowledge Levels**: Evaluate caregivers' understanding of exclusive breastfeeding and its benefits.
+2. **Analyze Attitudes and Perceptions**: Explore caregivers' attitudes toward exclusive breastfeeding and perceived barriers.
+3. **Identify Socio-Cultural Factors**: Investigate how socio-cultural factors influence breastfeeding practices.
+4. **Evaluate CHW Engagement**: Assess the impact of community health workers on breastfeeding knowledge and practices.

+---

 ## Dataset
 The dataset contains **391 rows** and **75 columns**, including:
-- **Caregiver demographics**: Age, sex, education level, relationship to the child, and location.
+- **Caregiver demographics**: Age, sex, education level, relationship to the child, and location (district, city, village).
 - **Breastfeeding practices**: Exclusive breastfeeding rates, feeding frequency, and barriers.
 - **Knowledge levels**: Understanding of exclusive breastfeeding and its benefits.
 - **CHW engagement**: Frequency of interaction with community health workers and satisfaction with their services.

 ---

-## Project Steps
+## Methodology

 ### 1. Data Preprocessing
 - **Handled missing values**: Imputed numerical columns with the median and categorical columns with the mode.